-We expect to deliver the notes in book-entry form through the facilities of The Depository Trust Company ("DTC") on or about June 5, 2024 against payment in immediately available funds.
+We will deliver the notes in book-entry form through the facilities of The Depository Trust Company ("DTC") on May 29, 2024 against payment in immediately available funds.

 National Bank of Canada Financial Inc.

 SUMMARY

 The information in this "Summary" section is qualified by the more detailed information set forth in the product supplement and the offering circular.